rollasoul/toku/README.md

 - check both script_pi and toku_pi_client.py for correct file addresses as they are set up for /home/pi/toku - structure

-- follow the installation instructions on adafruit for the [adafruit mini-thermal printer](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/overview)

-  In case you encounter problems with the printer setup
+- follow the installation instructions on adafruit for the [adafruit mini-thermal printer](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/overview), in case you encounter problems with the printer setup

   disable serial-port for console
   ```